Soliprem/Penrose/README.md

-# mywm
+# Penrose
-mywm is a simple tiling window manager built using the rust crate: [penrose](https://github.com/sminez/penrose).
+Penrose is a simple tiling window manager built using the rust crate: [penrose](https://github.com/sminez/penrose).

 ## Build
-Mywm can be build using with cargo using the command:
+Penrose can be build using with cargo using the command:
 ```bash
 cargo build --release
 ```